Tuesday, January 20, 2026

 Since QAP, this newsroom-as-set trend has been used by Colombia's private television services, such as RCN, Caracol and CityTV, the latter being based on the original Toronto version.

-From the early-1990's to 2017, Uruguay's Canal 4 used the newsroom-as-set trend called the Centro Monte Carlo de Noticias, translated into English as the Monte Carlo News Centre.
+From the early-1990's to 2017, Uruguay's Canal 4 used the newsroom-as-set trend known as the Centro Monte Carlo de Noticias, translated into English as the Monte Carlo News Centre.

 The Centro Monte Carlo De Noticias was based on one for CNN, and in turn, BCTV.